 Wintergreen Resort is located adjacent to the Blue Ridge Parkway in picturesque central Virginia.
 This 11,000-acre all-season resort offers winter guests the unique advantage of being able to ski and play golf on the same day.
-With 26 trails, 2 snow tubing parks, a terrain park, and high-speed chairlifts, this sizeable southeastern resort boasts terrain for all levels of skiers and riders.
+With 26 trails, two snow tubing parks, a terrain park, and high-speed chairlifts, this sizeable southeastern resort boasts terrain for all levels of skiers and riders.
 After your day of skiing is done, leave the snow and head 3,000 feet down the mountain to Stoney Creek Golf Course to squeak in as many holes of golf as you can before sunset.

 Snowshoe Mountain, Snowshoe, West Virginia

 Situated in the Monongahela National Forest in the southern portion of the tranquil Allegheny Mountains, Snowshoe Mountain, a four-season Intrawest destination resort, offers 57 trails, 14 lifts, and a range of activities including cross-country skiing and snowshoeing.
 Intrawest also owns other ski resorts like Stratton Mountain, Steamboat Springs, and Winter Park, making it one of the only southeastern resorts with world-class amenities.
 This full-service resort offers ski and lodging packages, as well as lessons, rentals, and group rates.
-Visit Snowshoe in the summer to access their 40 dedicated mountain biking trails, home to the 2019 World Cup Mountain Bike Finals.
+Visit Snowshoe in the summer to access 40 dedicated mountain biking trails that were home to the 2019 World Cup Mountain Bike Finals.

 Canaan Valley Resort and Conference Center, Davis, West Virginia

 Canaan Valley Resort and Conference Center is technically considered a West Virginia State Park.
 This all-season resort sits atop a plateau and overlooks a valley in the picturesque Allegheny Mountains.
-With 37 trails, 4 lifts, lessons, and rentals, Canaan Valley provides offerings for all levels of skiing and riding.
+With 37 trails, four lifts, lessons, and rentals, Canaan Valley provides offerings for all levels of skiing and riding.
 Other on-site winter activities include snow tubing, snowshoeing, ice skating, cross-country skiing, and snowshoeing.
 Five dining options deliver something for every type of palate and lodging options include lodge rooms and suites, cabins, cottages, and camping.

 Timberline Mountain, Davis, West Virginia

-Timberline Mountain, one of the few remaining family-owned resorts in the Southeast, offers 36 slopes and trails accessed by 3 chairlifts.
-With a vertical rise of 1,000 feet, Timberline boasts runs as long as two miles—some of the longest in the East.
+Timberline Mountain, one of the few remaining family-owned resorts in the Southeast, offers 36 slopes and trails accessed by three chairlifts.
+With a vertical rise of 1,000 feet, Timberline boasts runs as long as 2 miles—some of the longest in the East.
 Timberline's two terrain parks vary in difficulty.
 Snow Squall Terrain Park offers beginner features, and Thunder Snow Terrain Park gives intermediate skiers and riders a taste of challenging sculpted jumps, technical rails, wall rides, and jibs.
 Nearby lodging and condo rentals are available in Tucker County, and the Slippery Slope Bar and Grill is the perfect spot for the après.